hackffm/actioncam/README.md

 ## Currently implement features
     - recording
-    - recording if motion tracked
+    - recording if action of objects tracked by opencv
-    - recording in intervals
+    - recording of short actions scenes
     - compress recordings
     - mail compressed files
-    - webfrontend
+    - simple webfrontend

+## Docuementation

 to get an overview you can look at the docs section actioncam.xml is a draw.io diagramm